Gabriel-Tyler/Smokey-VII-Fan-Club/README.md

 Arduino Code for Project 1

 To push to github:
-Edit main.cpp
+Update the code on your computer to be the most recent version:

+git checkout main

-Copy lines into terminal:
+Copy lines into terminal after editing your code:

 git status
 git add .